 “What we’re trying to do is move from data visualisations, which are the equivalent of 2D CT scans, to something like an MRI of the ocean," Emma said.

-Our software engineers, designers, scientific computing experts, and product managers are currently working backwards from a transformative dream like this and taking realistic steps towards it.
+Our software engineers, designers, scientific computing experts, and product managers are working to leverage cutting-edge technologies to transform the way science is done.
 The aim: To get future technologies into the hands of our scientists today.

 "We’re beginning to see a path to solutions that can open up scientific fields to more people and create more opportunities to cross disciplinary boundaries," Viveka said.

-"And as we look into scaling Ocean Explorer beyond the current prototype, there’s potential for applications in other fields from atmospheric physics to geological exploration."
+"And as we look into scaling Ocean Explorer beyond the current prototype, there’s potential for applications in other fields like atmospheric physics, geological exploration and astrophysics."